-Expressions like (6) are hard to evaluate analytically, especially for a finite N. The typical approach of statistical mechanics would be to derive exact results in the limit $N \to \infty$, and then to show they are a good approximation for finite N. In contrast, here it is important not to take the limit $N \to \infty$, but rather to work with asymptotically vanishing expressions for the loop density, $m(\alpha) = \mathcal{O}(N^{-\delta})$.
-A clear example is that of the connected non interacting loopy regime; here equation (9) shows correctly that $\lim{N\to\infty} m(\alpha) = 0$, but it is the way in which $m(\alpha)$ approaches 0 that gives us formula (9), which is seen to be very accurate.
+Expressions like (6) are hard to evaluate analytically, especially for a finite N. The typical approach of statistical mechanics would be to derive exact results in the limit $N \to \infty$, and then to show they are a good approximation for finite N. In contrast, here it is important not to take the limit $N \to \infty$, but rather to work with asymptotically vanishing expressions for the three-cycle density, $m(\alpha) = \mathcal{O}(N^{-\delta})$.
+A clear example is that of the connected non interacting regime; here equation (9) shows correctly that $\lim{N\to\infty} m(\alpha) = 0$, but it is the way in which $m(\alpha)$ approaches 0 that gives us formula (9), which is seen to be very accurate.
 One would normally rescale α with N to avoid this effect, but it will become clear that in that case $m(\alpha_1(N)) \to 0$ for any proper scaling of α with N, meaning that the description of the first regime would vanish, which is not something we want.

-Regarding the sampling, we note that convergence from a given seed towards equilibration requires increasing numbers of edge swaps as α is increased.
+Regarding the sampling, we note that convergence from a given seed graph towards equilibration requires increasing numbers of edge swaps as α is increased.
 Only for values in the connected regime $\alpha \in [0, \alpha_1(N))$ will equilibration be fast enough to sample graphs in a reasonable amount of time on a personal computer.
 Close to the transitions there is a significant divergence of relaxation times.
 We conjecture that the main reason for this change is precisely the clustering of triangles: in order to break a clique one has to destroy many triangles, an event that becomes extremely unlikely during the dynamics for large graphs.
-Therefore we expect there to be an effective breaking of ergodicity when sampling with MCMC for $\alpha > \alpha_2(N)$ and large N.
+Therefore we expect there to be an effective breaking of ergodicity when sampling with MCMC for $\alpha \ge \alpha_2(N)$ and large N. Therefore, even though we performed extensive numeric simulations, we have no guarantee that the MCMC was properly equilibrated close to the transitions.
+Due to hysteresis, we would require repetition of the MCMC sampling starting from different seeds with very different initial three-cycle densities.
+Rather than pursuing this path, we will focus only on painting a general picture of what happens when increasing α starting from $\alpha = 0$.